 Western Hills (Xishan) is a forest park that is home to natural scenery, Taoist temples, and grottoes.
 Stretching along the bank of Dianchi Lake, this mountain range is “sleeping beauty” lying on the lake with her hair flowing on the water.
 The Dragon Gate (Longmen) Grottoes are the most important part of Western Hills Forest Park.
 The grottoes were carved out of the steep cliffs, featuring danger, tranquility, and uniqueness.
 The construction spanned 72 years during the Qing Dynasty, more than 200 years ago.

 Zheng Yi Fang is located at the heart of Kunming business district.
 It is divided into South Hall and the North Hall with five floors.
 Zheng Yi Fang consists of serveral shops,restaurants and cafes.
 Each floor is deicated to a specific type of items, like fashion and accessories (1st floor), beauty and healthcare (2nd floor),resturants and cafes (3rd floor), Sportswear and equipment (4th floor)and cinema and entertainment (5th floor).

 Kunming Stone Forest, or Shilin in Mandarin has been known since the Ming Dynasty (1368-1644 A.D.) as the 'First Wonder of the World'.
-The forest is in Lunan Yi Nationality Autonomous County, which is about 120 kilometers (75 miles) from Kunming and requires only a three-hour drive.
+The forest is in Lunan Yi Nationality Autonomous County, which is about 97.7 kilometers from Kunming and requires only a three-hour drive.
 It amasses an area of 400 square kilometers (96,000 acres) and includes both large and small stone forests, as well as a plethora of other scenic spots.
 An old local saying goes that 'If you have visited Kunming without seeing the Stone Forest, you have wasted your time.'
 Truly, the site is one of the most important attractions of Yunnan.